sj-p/vlast/README.md

     * short names of method M & period P can be used, see --list-*
     * option names are not always the same as API parameter names, but it should be obvious to which parameter they refer
+    * by default, image urls are not printed; if enabled in config or on command line, some urls to images with requested size are printed, or, if not available, the next larger size, or if there is none, the next smaller size

 Examples